joeychilson/edgar-client/README.md

 # edgar-client

-Python client for the SEC Edgar API.
+A Python client for retrieving filings from the SEC Edgar.

 ## Examples